CHATEAU MARGAUX, 2024

 Vision of the 2024 Vintage

-“Crafting Château Margaux 2024 demanded constant attention.
-This particularly technical vintage required heightened precision right up to the harvest, where every decision was crucial to preserve the balance and aromatic purity that define our Grand Vin.” - Château Margaux
+« The crafting of Château Margaux 2024 required unwavering attention.
+This particularly technical vintage demanded heightened precision all the way to the harvest, where every decision was crucial to preserve the balance and aromatic purity that define our Grand Vin. » - Château Margaux

 Viticulture

-The mosaic of terroirs at the estate led to varied responses.
-On deep, cool soils, vines experienced more pronounced humidity—particularly those used for the third wine of Château Margaux.
-In contrast, the gravelly, well-draining and early-ripening terroirs proved invaluable in preserving the potential of the 2024 vintage.
+The mosaic of terroirs at the Château led to varied responses.
+On deep, cool soils, the vines experienced more pronounced humidity, particularly in plots designated for the third wine of Château Margaux.
+Conversely, the more draining and early-ripening Graves soils proved highly valuable for preserving the potential of the 2024 vintage.

 Harvest

-Tasting Château Margaux 2024
+Château Margaux 2024 Tasting

 Details chateau MARGAUX

 The history of the Château dates back to the 13th century when it was a fortress known as “Château de la Mothe Margaux”, the word “motte” meant “small hill” which is a rare relief on the Medoc plain.
 In the 15th century, the vineyard was structured thanks to the Lestonnac family, which anticipated the Medoc agricultural turn, abandoning cereal farming towards vine-growing.
 In 1855, the vineyard was classified as Premier Grand Cru in the 1855 classification.
 The estate was sold to André Mentzelopoulos in 1977, he started important modernization works.
-Nowadays, his daughter Corinne, keeps working on her father’s creation.Vineyard Detail
+Nowadays, his daughter Corinne, keeps working on her father’s creation.

 AGRICULTURE | Sustainable |